AntObi/keras-frcnn/README.md

     The classes will be inferred from the file.
 To use the simple parser instead of the default pascal voc style parser, use the command line option `-o simple`.
 For example `python train_frcnn.py -o simple -p my_data.txt`.

-- Running `train_frcnn.py` will write weights to disk to an hdf5 file, as well as all the setting of the training run to a `pickle` file.
-These settings can then be loaded by `test_frcnn.py` for any testing.

-- test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
-Specify a path to the folder containing
+* test_frcnn.py can be used to perform inference, given pretrained weights and a config file.
+Specify a path to the folder containing images and a path to the location of the config file `python test_frcnn.py -p /path/to/test_data/` --config_filename /path/to/config.pickle
-images:
-    `python test_frcnn.py -p /path/to/test_data/`
 - Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations

+## PASCAL VOC
+To train on Pascal VOC data, simply do:
+`python train_frcnn.py -p /path/to/pascalvoc/`.

+- the Pascal VOC data set (images and annotations for bounding boxes around the classified objects) can be obtained from: http://host.robots.ox.ac.uk/pascal/VOC/voc2012/VOCtrainval_11-May-2012.tar